hex-five/multizone-linux/README.md

 $ ./flash.sh </dev/sdX>
 ```

-> Note:
-> * </dev/sdX> shall be replaced with the device name of the SD card (e.g, /dev/mmcblock0 or /dev/sda)
+> Note: </dev/sdX> shall be replaced with the device name of the SD card (e.g, /dev/mmcblock0 or /dev/sda).

 ## MultiZone Instructions

-(If you just want to test the Multizone for Linux SDK reference image, please skip directly to "Demo")
+(If you just want to test the Multizone for Linux SDK reference image, please skip directly to "Demo".)

 1. Clone the MultiZone for Linux SDK repo: